withastro/astro/packages/integrations/cloudflare/README.md

 });
 ```

-In `directory` mode, the adapter will compile the client side part of your app the same way as in `advanced` mode by default, but moves the worker script into a `functions` folder in the project root.
+In `directory` mode, the adapter will compile the client-side part of your app the same way as in `advanced` mode by default, but moves the worker script into a `functions` folder in the project root.
 In this case, the adapter will only ever place a `[[path]].js` in that folder, allowing you to add additional plugins and pages middleware which can be checked into version control.

 To instead compile a separate bundle for each page, set the `functionPerPath` option in your Cloudflare adapter config.
 This option requires some manual maintenance of the `functions` folder.
 Files emitted by Astro will overwrite existing `functions` files with identical names, so you must choose unique file names for each file you manually add.
 Additionally, the adapter will never empty the `functions` folder of outdated files, so you must clean up the folder manually when you remove pages.